h2oai/data-science-examples/README.md

 * Add a 'ex.md' file in your new directory.
 This is a markdown file that describes the example.
 For consistency with the generated code from *gen.py*, this should not include H1, H2 or H3 tags.
 This may include H4, H5, H6 tags.

 * The example description markdown file 'ex.md' is converted to html using the node **markdown** tool.

+* Optionally create an 'ex.tags' file with one tag per line.
+Tags may include lower-case letters, numbers, underscores, and spaces.

 * Create a single code file for each kind of example you want to provide.
   * ex-R.R